sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 </div>

 ### Resize a cluster

 To resize a cluster, follow these steps.

+> Cluster resizing is not supported for HDF clusters.
 > To configure automated cluster scaling, refer to [Configure autoscaling](autoscaling.md).

 **Steps**